Graham · Fife & Perthshire

 Meall Reamhar — common questions

-- Meall Reamhar is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 463m of ascent and takes most walkers 3-5 hours.
+- On the OutdoorSCOT scale, Meall Reamhar comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 463m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: Firm grass cropped by sheep and red deer makes for easy walking once on the ridge.

-- Where do I park for Meall Reamhar?
+- Where should I park to climb Meall Reamhar?

-- Standard parking is at NN925335 near Perth.
+- Standard parking is at NN925335.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Meall Reamhar are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.